Monday, August 04, 2025

 Atari was gone.

-Chapter Three: The Cat Who Chose Us
+The Cat Who Chose Us

 Atari was more than a pet.
 He was a constant in our ever-changing lives, a witness to our grief, our growth, our love.
 He didn’t come from a shelter or a pet store.
 He chose us.